This will help if you:

 Disappointing exam results can be pretty devastating for a teen; it can feel like alot has been depending on these results.
 Here are some things you can do to help them move on when their expectations haven’t been met:

-- Reassure them that exams aren’t the end of the world.
-Plenty of people perform poorly in exams and go on to achieve great things.
+- Reassure them about the future.
+Exams aren’t the end of the world.
+Reassure them that plenty of people perform poorly in exams and go on to achieve great things.
 Even Einstein failed at some subjects and failed his first uni entrance exam!

 Parents are a really valuable source of support for teenagers during exam time.
 Regardless of what the end results are, teenagers will value having their parents by their side.
 Some teenagers spoke to us about their positive experiences with their parents when results came out:

 - Openness and acceptance help.
 Teens can feel stressed and worthless when they’ve tried but failed to meet expectations.
 Encouraging your child to be honest about how they feel, and accepting and acknowledging their effort can be really helpful to you both.

 - Being supportive makes a difference.
 When a child fails an exam, they may be devastated and disappointed, as well as nervous of their parent’s reaction.
 Being supportive of your child and what they want to do at this time can make all the difference to how they move on.